Direct Mail Statistics That Will Convince You To Invest In It

 In the section above, we mentioned how postcards have the highest response rate and are among the most preferred direct mail pieces, with 52.5% of the target audience claiming to read them.

 In the following section, we will help you leverage postcard statistics for your business’s benefit.

 Direct Mail Postcard Statistics

 - Let’s start by putting ourselves in the consumer’s shoes.
-Nobody wants to read direct mails on weekends because they have other necessary things to do – like spending quality time with family.
+Nobody wants to read direct mail on weekends because they have other necessary things to do – like spending quality time with family.
 So make it a habit to send your direct mail on business days.
 It increases your mail’s chances to get noticed.